10 credits for 15 students. Coordinator: V. Klawitter

 The First-Year Success Seminar (FYSS) is a two-credit course designed to accelerate students' transition to SUNY Potsdam.
 FYSS provides students with the opportunity to become integrated into the life of the campus by exploring their academic and social development.
 A strong emphasis is placed on critical inquiry – enhancing reading and writing, time management, and study skills.
 In addition, the course provides an orientation to campus resources and services and encourages self-exploration and personal development.

 Choose ONE of the following three MATH courses:

 94885 MATH 141-F20 Integrated Calculus IA 4 Cr.
 Tu 9:30-10:45am; MWF 10-10:50am Miller, C.

 First course of a two-semester sequence that provides mathematical background sufficient for study of calculus and integrates it with the study of calculus.
 Recommended for students who need a stronger preparation for Calculus I. TI-83 or compatible required.
 Completion of this two semester sequence is equivalent to the completion of Math 110 (Precalculus) and Math 151 (Calculus I).
-Satisfies General Education FM designator.
+Satisfies General Education FM requirement.

-variable, applications and antidifferentiation.
+variable, applications and anti-differentiation.
 Required for mathematics majors.
 Prerequisite: three years of high school mathematics or MATH 110.
 Satisfies General Education FM requirement.
-Honors Class.

 Differentiation of transcendental functions, integration with applications, sequences and series.
 Required for Mathematics majors.
-Prerequisite: MATH 151.Satisfies General Education FM requirement.
+Prerequisite: MATH 151 or MATH 141 and MATH 142.Satisfies General Education FM requirement.